stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 The httpx package completely supersedes _requests_.
 It supports [HTTP/2](https://www.python-httpx.org/http2/) and [async](https://www.python-httpx.org/async/), which are not available with requests.

 Avoid using [urllib.request](https://docs.python.org/3/library/urllib.request.html) from the Python standard library.
 It was designed as a low-level library, and lacks the features of requests and _httpx_.

+### Data Storage: Use Modern File Formats

+There are now data file formats that are open, standardized and portable.
+If possible, use these formats:

+- [JSON](https://en.wikipedia.org/wiki/JSON) - Plain-text format for data objects
+- [SQLite](https://sqlite.org) - Binary format for self-contained and robust database files
+- [Apache Parquet](https://parquet.apache.org/) - Binary format for efficient storage of tabular data

+All of the versions of Python 3 include modules for [JSON](https://docs.python.org/3/library/json.html) and [SQLite](https://docs.python.org/3/library/sqlite3.html).
+Python dataframe libraries like [Pandas](https://pandas.pydata.org) support Parquet, JSON and SQLite.
+[DuckDB](https://duckdb.org/docs/stable/clients/python/overview) also supports all three formats.

+If you need to work with other data formats, consider using a modern file format in your application and adding features to import data or generate exports in other formats when necessary.
+For example, DuckDB and Pandas include features to import and export data to files in the Excel format.

+In most cases, you should use the JSON format to transfer data between systems, especially if the systems must communicate with HTTP.
+JSON documents can be used for any kind of data.
+Since JSON is plain-text, data in this format can be stored either in files or in a database.
+Every programming language and modern SQL database supports JSON.

+> You can validate JSON documents with [JSON Schemas](https://json-schema.org/).
+[Pydantic](https://docs.pydantic.dev/) enables you to export your Python data objects to JSON and generate JSON Schemas from the data models.

+Each SQLite database is a single file.
+Use SQLite files for [data and configuration for applications](https://sqlite.org/appfileformat.html) as well as for queryable databases.
+They are arguably more portable and resilient than sets of plain-text files.
+SQLite is widely-supported, [robust](https://sqlite.org/hirely.html) and the file format is [guaranteed to be stable and portable for decades](https://sqlite.org/lts.html).
+Each SQLite database file can safely be gigabytes in size.

+> You can use SQLite databases for any kind of data.
+They can be used to [store and query data in JSON format](https://sqlite.org/json1.html), they hold plain text with [optional full-text search](sqlite.org/fts5.html), and they can store binary data.

+If you need to query a large set of tabular data, put a copy in [Apache Parquet](https://parquet.apache.org/) files and use that copy for your work.
+The Parquet format is specifically designed for large-scale data operations, and scales to tables with millions of rows.
+Parquet can store data that is in JSON format, as well as standard data types.

+> I provide a separate article with more details about [modern data formats](https://www.stuartellis.name/articles/modern-data-file-formats/).

+### Avoid Problematic File Formats

+Avoid these older file formats:

+- INI - Use TOML instead
+- CSV - Use SQLite or Apache Parquet instead
+- YAML - Use TOML or JSON instead

+Systems can implement legacy formats in different ways, which means that there is a risk that data will not be read correctly when you use a file that has been created by another system.
+Files that are edited by humans are also more likely to contain errors, due to the complexities and inconsistency of these formats.

+### Working with YAML Files

+If you need to work with YAML in Python, use [ruamel.yaml](https://pypi.org/project/ruamel.yaml/).
+This supports YAML version 1.2.
+Avoid using [PyYAML](https://pypi.org/project/PyYAML/), because it only supports version 1.1 of the YAML format.

+Avoid creating YAML files, because modern formats offer better options.
+Consider using TOML for application configuration, and JSON or table-based storage like SQLite for larger sets of data.

+### Working with CSV Files

+Python does include [a module for CSV files](https://docs.python.org/3/library/csv.html), but consider using DuckDB instead.
+DuckDB provides [CSV support](https://duckdb.org/docs/stable/data/csv/overview.html) that is [tested for its ability to handle incorrectly formatted files](https://duckdb.org/2025/04/16/duckdb-csv-pollock-benchmark.html).

+Avoid creating CSV files, because modern data formats are all more capable.
+If you use DuckDB or Pandas then you can import and export data to Parquet, SQLite and Excel file formats.
+Unlike CSV, these file formats store explicit data types for items.